 Census returns are uploaded by schools into COLLECT via the DfE secure access system.
 Please refer to the guidance to assist with the process on uploading, entering notes at return level and submitting your return.
 DfE notepad entry guidance will be released by the DfE.

 COLLECT test site

 Schools are strongly encouraged to load a file output from their MIS into the COLLECT familiarisation blade.
-This will allow schools to double check that all the required data is being output correctly from their MIS into the summer census return.
+This will allow schools to double check that all the required data is being output correctly from their MIS into the autumn census return.
 It will allow schools to check whether any validation errors or queries are generated against their data when loaded into COLLECT which need to be resolved before the collection goes live.
 This will be especially important for any schools completing the autumn school census for the first time.